harvard-lil/website-static/app/_posts/2018-10-29-caselaw-access-project-cap-launches-api-and-bulk-data-service.md

 ---
-title: Caselaw Access Project (CAP) Launches API and Bulk Data Service
+title: "Caselaw Access Project (CAP) Launches API and Bulk Data Service"
 author: kelly-fitzpatrick
 ---
 Today the Library Innovation Lab at the Harvard Law School Library is excited to announce the launch of its Caselaw Access Project (CAP) API and bulk data service, which puts the full corpus of published U.S. case law online for anyone to access for free.